main

 Los Angeles, Oct 17 2011

-The robot-boxing adventure Real Steel earned over 100 million dollars worldwide in its opening week, and Concept Overdrive is proud to announce its significant role in the creation of many of the the films special effects.
+The robot-boxing adventure Real Steel earned over 100 million dollars worldwide in its opening week, and Concept Overdrive is proud to announce its significant role in the creation of many of the films special effects.

 "We were approached by Real Steel visual effects supervisors in late 2009 because we had developed real time motion systems used on 'Avatar'." said Concept Overdrive President Steve Rosenbluth.
 "The robot boxing of Real Steel required integrating streams of motion, and our technology fit the Virtual Production paradigm well."

-"Simul-cam", the process of combining computer graphics robots with real world actors and sets, gave the Director and the the DP the experience of shooting the whole scene live.
+"Simul-cam", the process of combining computer graphics robots with real world actors and sets, gave the Director and the DP the experience of shooting the whole scene live.
 The process allowed the robot shots to be framed in-the-moment with the actors, and facilitated artistic decision-making.
 Concept Overdrive collaborated with partners Video Hawks and Giant Studios to provide the Simul-cam system on-set, where camera lens metadata and camera motion was streamed and stored by Overdrive systems.

 As on-set robot footage accrued, Editorial renders and 'Turnover' packages for the Visual Effects house were needed.
 Concept Overdrive's "Synthesis" automation system churned through hundreds of robot shots and assembled scenes which were rendered in game-resolution for the Editorial department.
 This involved the automated combination of digital assets like robot animation, image-based motion capture footage, Simul-cam metadata and on-set take-management data.
 Post-production was made more efficient, and less expensive, by utilizing this system.